 Careers and graduate prospects

->

-> This course opens up a huge range of career opportunities across the cyber security and IT sectors.
-Recent graduates have gone on to companies such as Bosch, Ernst & Young, IBM UK and RGA Consulting.
+This course opens a huge range of career opportunities across the cyber security and IT sectors.
+Recent graduates have secured jobs at:

->

-> Modules listed are indicative, reflecting the information available at the time of publication.
+Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.

 The University operates a credit framework for all taught programmes based on a 15-credit tariff.
 Modules can be either 15, 30, 45, 75 and 120 credits, and additionally for some masters dissertations, 90 credits.

 The structure of our programmes follows clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes:

 Course timetables are normally available one month before the start of the semester.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week (Monday – Friday).
 Wednesday afternoons are normally reserved for sports and cultural activities.
 Part-time classes are normally scheduled on one or two days per week, details of which can be obtained from the Academic Hive.
 View our Code of practice for the scheduling of teaching and assessment (PDF).

 Contact hours can vary across our modules.
 Full details of the contact hours for each module are available from the University of Surrey's module catalogue.
 See the modules section for more information.